XII. Mandatory Provident Fund

 G. Handling Complaints and Enquiries

 The Mandatory Provident Fund Authority (MPFA) will handle complaints on any suspected infringement of your rights to MPF benefits.
 The hotline number 2918 0102 is available during office hours from 8:45 am to 5:45 pm on Monday to Friday, except public holidays, for enquiries and complaints.
 You can also call the “Contribution Enquiry Line” at 183 3030 to check your contribution for the last three months.
-You are also welcome to visit MPFA offices in person for enquires, complaints or comments.
-Centres are located in Kowloon, Central, Kwai Fong and Kwun Tong.
-For more details, please refer to the MPFA website .
+You are also welcome to visit MPFA office in person for enquires, complaints or comments.
+The office is located in Kwun Tong.
+For more details, please refer to the MPFA website.